bkatzung/kcsg-kartra-pages/readme.txt

 overhead than Blank Slate.

-Kartra's page loader embed script will load the Kartra page content from Kartra's CloudFlare servers via an iframe and set the page title and other attributes.
+Kartra's page loader embed script will load the Kartra page content from Kartra's CloudFlare servers via an "iframe" and set the page title and other attributes.

 In "cache" mode, the current Kartra page content will be downloaded and stored in WordPress each time you click on the Apply button.
-This page content will then be served directly from your WordPress site without the need for an iframe.
+This page content will then be served directly from your WordPress site without the need for an "iframe".

 == Installation ==

 1. Upload the plugin files to the "/wp-content/plugins/kcsg-kartra-pages" directory, or install the plugin via the WordPress plugins screen.
 1. Activate the plugin via the WordPress plugins screen.

+See the "Operation" section for operating instructions.

 == Operation ==